- Chart

 Market Risk

-VMBS is best suited for long-term investors and passive index followers who aim to capture the returns of the broad US mortgage-backed securities market as part of a diversified portfolio.
+VMBS is best suited for long-term investors and passive index followers who aim to hold diversified fixed-income assets as part of a broader investment strategy.

 Summary